XJTU-ConcSpectre/CLB/readme.md

     The `executable.7z` is file we built.

-+ 1-malicious code
++ 1-Malicious Code

     It contains four kinds of malicious codes and their different forms.

-+ 2-ConcSpectre code
++ 2-ConcSpectre Code

     It is source code of different host codes and different malicious codes with different activation sequence.

     Every `programme.zip` contains the file we built.

-+ 3-result
++ 3-Result

     It is the results of different analysis systems.